uriahjb/symphotron/README.md

 First Steps:
 * Add yourself to the Team Members list
-* Copy stm32f37x_common into platforms/m4
+* Copy stm32f37x_common from m4TemplateWhite into platforms/m4
 * Edit the Makefile in instruments/template and make the template code.

 Team Members: